ItalyCookieChoices/italy-cookie-choices/readme.txt

 = I use Async JS and CSS plugin, but the banner doesn't display =

 You have to uncheck the `Detect <script> tags in wp_footer` in Async JS and CSS plugin settings page and refresh page.

+= I don't see the banner in my site =

+Try this way:
+deactivate all plugin and try
+if it works activate one pluigin at time and try if it doesn't work activate standard theme and try

 == Screenshots ==